Rush Limbaugh now into our 25th year of broadcast excellence.

 It's what he has been led to believe is the big problem facing America.

-Well, among many suburban sprawl, and a campaign against suburban sprawl under the guise of environmentalism is the next move.
+And a campaign against suburban sprawl under the guise of environmentalism is the next move.

-Open calls for suburban tax base sharing are the final and most controversial link in the chain of reconstituted and redistributive urban policy, and Obama is following this plan.
+Open calls for suburban tax-based sharing are the final and most controversial link in the chain of reconstituted and redistributive urban policy.

-Middle class suburban supporters of the president take note, it isn't just the pocketbooks of the 1% he's after.
+Middle-class suburban supporters of the president, take note, it isn't just the pocketbooks of the 1% he's after.

 It is yours.